MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 ### Install specific version

-You must first configure `azure-cli` repository information as shown above.
+You must first configure `azure-cli` repository information as shown previously.
 Available versions can be found in the [Azure CLI release notes](../release-notes-azure-cli.md).

 1. View the available versions using this command: